 - Keep all medicines out of the reach and sight of children.

 - Store in a cool, dry place, away from direct heat and light.

 If you are having an operation or dental treatment, tell the person carrying out the treatment which medicines you are using.

 This medicine is for you.
 Never give it to other people even if their condition appears to be the same as yours.

 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Quinine Sulphate Tablets 300 mg; Actavis UK Ltd, The electronic Medicines Compendium.
-Dated May 2010.
+Manufacturer's PIL, Quinine Sulfate Tablets 300 mg; Accord-UK Ltd, The electronic Medicines Compendium.
+Dated September 2020.

 Medicines Complete BNF 85th Edition; British Medical Association and Royal Pharmaceutical Society of Great Britain, London.